 **Originally published February 2016** I enjoy these practical tips, even now, during seasons of what feels like temporary chaos.
 My children are older now, we have a small farm, and much more on our plate in this season than normal.
 These have been wonderful reminders for me!
 Maybe they will help you as well!

 My oldest child is soon turning 5 years old (say whaaaaa?).
-I am by no means a homeschool expert; I have researched and read since I was 3 months pregnant with her, played around with schedules, dreamed of homeschool room ideas, used a few different curricula and tried different learning activities for my two oldest.
-There are loads of different sites that you can use as well, so for example if you are wanting to teach your children how how to speak and write English properly then you could check out someone like A J Hoge who can help you with this.
+I am by no means a homeschool expert; I have researched and read since I was 3 months pregnant with my first child, played around with schedules, dreamed of homeschool room ideas, used a few different curricula and tried different learning activities for my two oldest to try and find them the best personalized learning solutions so that they don’t miss out on their education.

 In the last few years we have had several family transitions- 2 babies born, rather large moves (one cross country), and job changes for the husband (one job that meant a LOT of travel)- that means we have “schooled” through some tough changes.